 Here are a couple easy approaches:

-1. Go to this site maintained by the College Board and click on the name of the appropriate state:
+1. Go to the “In-State Angels” Web site and click on the name of the appropriate state:

 Some students in your situation decide to take a break from school after earning a bachelor’s degree.
 By remaining in the state where they earned their degree and working for a year, they often can then begin grad school the following year and pay in-state tuition.
 But again, policies do differ, so check carefully.